vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Saturday` ⚡⚡⚡
+Have an amazing `Sunday` ⚡⚡⚡

-Did you know Today on `30th of December`
+Did you know Today on `31st of December`

  [<img src="" width="300" />]()
  ```